koluch/jstbl/README.md

 # jstbl

-Tool to print JSON data in a table manner
+Tool Tool for printing JSON data in a table manner

 ## Example